cwchentw/lightweight-cms/content/reference/concept.md

 ### Home Page

 A home page in a mdcms site is an unique web page that deserves a dedicated layout.
-Such page emanates general impression about a site and directs users to desired information ideally.
+This page emanates general impression about a site and directs users to desired information ideally.

 Web programmers arrange layout of a home page differently from that of section pages mostly.
 Therefore, their layouts are separated in mdcms.